- Literacy rate of women in the UAE is 95.8%.

-- Dr. Amal Al Qubaisi is the first woman in the Arab world to be elected as speaker of a national council.
+- Dr. Amal Al Qubaisi was the first woman in the Arab world to be elected as speaker of a national council.

 - The UAE has 9 female ministers (out of 33), comprising 27.3% of ministerial roles, one of the highest in the region

 - Reem bint Ibrahim Al Hashimy - Cabinet Member, Minister of State for International Cooperation

 - Noura bint Mohammed Al Kaabi - Cabinet Member, Minister of Culture and Youth

 - Hessa bint Essa Buhumaid - Cabinet Member, Minister of Community Development

-- Jameela bint Salem Al Muhairi - Cabinet Member, Minister of State for General Education
+- Jameela bint Salem Al Muhairi - Cabinet Member, Minister of State for Public Education

 - Dr. Maitha bint Salem Al Shamsi - Minister of State

-- Her Excellency Ohood bint Khalfan Al Roumi - Minister of State for Government Development and the Future
+- Ohood bint Khalfan Al Roumi - Minister of State for Government Development and the Future

 - Shamma bint Sohail Faris AlMazrui - Minister of State for Youth

-- Maryam bint Mohammed Saeed Hareb Al Mehairi - Minister of State for Food Security
+- Maryam bint Mohammed Saeed Hareb Al Mehairi - Cabinet Member and Minister of Climate Change and Environment

 - Sara bint Yousuf Al Amiri - Minister of State for Advanced Technology

 - In December 2006, the first ever elections for the Federal National Council (FNC) awarded women with the right to vote and run as candidates.